 White & Case has a long track record of fighting for our clients' due process rights when infringed, and in doing so, creating longstanding precedent, shaping constitutional issues in antitrust, and protecting defendants for decades to come.

-White & Case Antitrust/Competition has now defeated the US Antitrust Division, the European Commission, the Australian Competition and Consumer Commission, and the Comisión Federal de Competencia Económica in judicial cases vindicating fundamental constitutional principles, such as due process, the right to confront witnesses, and the right to be free from unreasonable search and seizures.
+White & Case Antitrust/Competition has now defeated the US Antitrust Division, the European Commission, the Australian Competition and Consumer Commission, and the Comisión Federal de Competencia Económica in judicial cases vindicating fundamental constitutional principles, such as due process, the right to confront witnesses, and the right to be free from unreasonable search and seizures (for example in dawn raids).
 No other law firm has this track record against competition agencies in court, defeating them on fundamental constitutional principles.

 AWARDS & RECOGNITION